-4. As stated in article 25 of the International Covenant on Civil and Political Rights, the right to participate encompasses the rights of the individual to take part in the conduct of public affairs, to vote and be elected; and to have access to public service.
-Other international human rights treaties contain similar provisions, which complement the Covenant.1
+4. As stated in article 25 of the International Covenant on Civil and Political Rights, the right to participate encompasses the rights of the individual to take part in the conduct of public affairs, to vote and to be elected, and to have access to public service in his or her country.

+Other international human rights treaties contain similar provisions that complement the Covenant.

 - 5. Participation in political and public affairs cannot be considered in a vacuum; it underpins the realization of all human rights and is also inextricably linked to them.
-For example, the respect and full exercise of the rights to freedoms of opinion and expression, association and peaceful assembly and the rights to information and education are "among the essential conditions for equal participation in political and public affairs", as recognised, inter alia, by the Human Rights Council in its resolution 33/22. - 6.
-Resolution 33/22 further recognizes that, despite progress made towards the full implementation of the right to participate in public affairs worldwide, many individuals continue to face obstacles, such as discrimination in the enjoyment of their right to participate in public affairs.2 a.
-Date and Venue b.
-Objectives of the consultation
+For example, the respect and full exercise of the rights to freedom of expression, to freedom of association, to peaceful assembly and to access to information and education are "among the essential conditions for equal participation in political and public affairs", as recognized, inter alia, by the Human Rights Council in its resolution 33/22. - 6.
+In the same resolution, the Council also recognized that, despite progress made towards the full implementation of the right to participate in public affairs worldwide, many individuals continued to face obstacles, such as discrimination in the enjoyment of their right to participate in the public affairs of their countries.